 If you’re in the market for a new satellite dish, be warned.
 Things can get complicated.
 Not every dish is compatible with every provider, and what are those weird ones with the dome?
 Before you throw your money in the wrong direction, let us fill you in on all the details.
-We’ve found the best satellite dishes of 2018—now let’s find which one’s right for you.
+We’ve found the best satellite dishes—now let’s find which one’s right for you.

 DISH vs. DIRECTV

 Before we get into the dishes themselves, it's important to first understand that the two major satellite TV providers, DISH and DIRECTV, each use their own satellite technology.
 That means most satellite dishes are compatible with one or the other, but not both.

 We'll cover the best dishes for both DISH and DIRECTV in each category, but you'll need to decide which provider you want before you pick your dish.
 Generally speaking, DISH offers a better DVR (the Hopper 3) and guaranteed two-year pricing, while DIRECTV has better sports programming (like NFL SUNDAY TICKET).

 This decision is pretty simple.
 For most people, the dishes that come with your DISH or DIRECTV plan are just fine, and they're included in your monthly bill.
 Plus, let’s be honest, it’s nice to have someone else take care of the installation.
 For that reason, we'd recommend sticking with what comes with your package.
 No need to reinvent the wheel.

 While dishes from DISH and DIRECTV are basically the same, the programming is a different story.
 Second only to choosing your satellite provider, choosing the right package for your home is an important decision you’ll want to get right the first time.
 Here are our favorite options for DISH and DIRECTV.

 Our favorite DISH TV package is America’s Top 200™.
 This plan gets you 240+ channels for $94.99 per month, and it offers the best balance of price and variety of all the DISH satellite packages.
 For a limited time, you can also get SHOWTIME® and DISH Movie Pack free for three months when you sign up.
 You’ll also get access to DISH Anywhere® for watching TV on the go.